Bill Younger

 William Montague “Bill” Younger was born in 1873 at St Leonards, New South Wales, to Charles Daniel Younger and Rebecca Bloodworth.

 Younger held a Miner’s Right at Lightning Ridge by 1909.
-In May 1909 he and George Cormie purchased Walter Vause’s billiard room at Old Town.
-In January 1910 they built a new billiard room in New Town opposite the hotel.
+In May 1909 he and George Cormie purchased Walter Vause’s billiard room in the Old Town.
+In January 1910 they built a new billiard room in the New Town opposite the hotel.
 In April 1914 Frank Elliott took over the billiard room.

 Younger also traded as a newsagent at the Ridge as of 1912, and is listed as proprietor of a billiard saloon in 1914.